Improving Sperm Motility To Increase Chances of Getting Pregnant

-- Sperm Motility – This means that the sperm struggle to navigate through the cervical mucus and female reproductive system.
+- Sperm Motility – This means that the sperm struggles to navigate through the cervical mucus and the female reproductive system.

 Improving Sperm Motility with Diet and Lifestyle Changes